If you would like to receive our action alerts in your email inbox, send a request to smpa@sanmateopeaceaction.org

 Block Arms, Save Lives

-There are now two complementary strategies to restrain U.S. support for the war on Gaza.
+There are two complementary strategies to restrain U.S. support for the war on Gaza.

 First, we are still pushing for a ceasefire (see below), and more members of Congress are coming on board.
 Late last week and over the weekend, more moderate Democrats, including key Jewish congressional leaders, joined in supporting a ceasefire.
 They included Jamie Raskin, Sara Jacobs and Becca Balint.